GerritCodeReview/plugins_gerrit-support/src/main/resources/Documentation/rest-api.md

 - cpuInfo - JSON Object with all the CPU information collected by [jHardware](https://github.com/profesorfalken/jHardware)
 - memInfo - JSON Object with all the Memory information collected by [jHardware](https://github.com/profesorfalken/jHardware)

+NOTE: API must be authenticated with the credentials of a user with the 'Collect Server Data' capability.

 EXAMPLES
 --------